 Prescription for Living: The Cancer Survivorship Program at the Abramson Cancer Center at Pennsylvania Hospital, provides patients with a summary of important information about specific cancer diagnoses and treatments, as well as follow-up information and steps to take towards recovery, supportive care and education to help patients adjust to their lives as cancer survivors.

 Penn offers cancer patients support programs and groups to enhance their survivorship care plans.

-The Abramson Cancer Center and Joan Karnell Cancer Center at Pennsylvania Hospital provide materials and host a wide range of activities that provide education and support to address key areas of concern including survivorship for cancer patients and their loved ones.
+The Abramson Cancer Center and Abramson Cancer Center at Pennsylvania Hospital provide materials and host a wide range of activities that provide education and support to address key areas of concern including survivorship for cancer patients and their loved ones.

 Focus On: Lung Cancer is a day-long conference that addresses issues for patients with lung cancer, as well as their loved ones.
 It occurs annually.

 Watch Focus on Lung Cancer Conference - Get information on the latest advances in lung cancer risk, prevention, diagnosis, treatment, symptom management and psychosocial issues.

 Media Hub for Lung Cancer, Mesothelioma and Related Disorders - Watch Videos!